 Because they don’t have to own 100 percent of a subsidiary to control it, holding companies let investors leverage their financial strength.
 They can purchase 51 percent of two companies instead of purchasing 100 percent of one.
 And sometimes control can be acquired for much less than 51 percent, allowing investors to achieve greater diversification without relinquishing control.

-Limits of Holding and Parent Companies
+Holding Companies and Parent Companies: Limits

 Holding companies usually don’t directly manage their subsidiaries, however.
 When a company is acquired by a holding company, its existing management often stays in place.
 The holding company may direct long-term strategy and allocate capital resources.
 But it doesn’t get involved in day-to-day management.